Expense Reimbursement Fraud — What Companies Can Learn from Unsuccessful Lawsuits

 By Qiao Peng and Molly Luo

 Expense reimbursement fraud goes against the principle of integrity.
-They are a kind of fraud that harms corporate interests and benefits.
-Therefore, when companies discover an employee involved in such fraud, they tend to terminate the labor re1ationship with, for reason of material breach of corporate policies.
-However, as we found in practice, companies are still losing their lawsuits and have to make compensation for their employment termination, even though they have proved the employee’s engagement in expense reimbursement fraud.
+It is a kind of fraud that harms corporate interests and benefits.
+Therefore, when companies discover an employee involved in such fraud, they tend to terminate the labor relationship for reason of material breach of corporate policies.
+However, as we found in practice, companies are still losing their lawsuits and have to make compensation for their employment termination, even though they have proven the employee’s engagement in expense reimbursement fraud.

 We analyze a series of lawsuits with companies who intend to terminate labor contracts for reasons of expense reimbursement fraud, provide evidence for such claims, and end up on the losing side.
 We summarize the court judgements and share our advice on compliance, to provide you insights for precaution, post-investigation, and follow-up processes for employees’ fraudulent expense reimbursements.

 Reason 1 for losing lawsuits: Employee’s expense reimbursement fraud does not constitute a material breach of corporate policy

 Expense reimbursement fraud comes in many forms.
 For instance, an employee provides fake documents (generally invoices) for reimbursements, or an employee lies about the facts, or provides documents inconsistent with the facts i.e. the employee did not go on business travel, but he or she requested for reimbursements for the travel fees.

 In practice, many companies have no detailed provisions regarding expense reimbursement fraud in their corporate policies.
 In some cases, the judge believes that the employee may have committed fraud, but their conduct does not constitute a material breach of the corporate policy.
 And if therefore the company terminates the labor contract with the employee, it would be “excessive and disproportionate punishment”.